 Who is behind all the harmful riders?

-Republican lawmakers in both chambers of Congress are behind most of the harmful riders.
+Republican lawmakers in both chambers of Congress (but mostly in the House) are behind most of the harmful riders.
 Unlike proposed legislation, riders seldom have a sponsor’s name on them — making it difficult to draw clear lines of responsibility or hold lawmakers accountable.
 Riders make it easy for members of Congress to evade accountability, which is why there are so many of them.

 Exactly how many bad riders are there?

-In past years, we have counted as many as 750 riders attached to the various appropriations bills — nearly all of which were eventually removed thanks to the hard work of our coalition members.
-This year, we are expecting hundreds of riders to be proposed for inclusion.
+This year we have catalogued 560 new riders attached to the various House-side appropriations bills.
 No matter how many there are and how well hidden they might be, we will fight to remove as many of them as we can.